mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```
 Therefore, users possess the flexibility to adjust these initial values as needed by employing the `magnitude` and `angle` keywords within the [`updateBus!`](@ref updateBus!) and [`updateGenerator!`](@ref updateGenerator!) functions.

-If users prefer to set starting voltages according to the typical scenario, they can accomplish this through the [`startingVoltage!`](@ref startingVoltage!) function:
+If users prefer to set starting voltages according to the typical scenario, they can accomplish this through the [`setInitialPoint!`](@ref setInitialPoint!) function:
 ```@example ACPowerFlowSolution
-startingVoltage!(system, analysis)
+setInitialPoint!(system, analysis)
 ```

 Now, we have starting voltages defined exclusively according to the `PowerSystem`.
 These values are exactly the same as if we executed the [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel) function after all the updates we performed: